SmartPotatoes69/ReviveMe-Skript/README.md

-# ReviveMe
+# ReviveMe Skript
-Simple revive skript for when you die
+You may use the code but you must credit SmartPotatoes Required Addons: SkBee, Skript-Reflect

+You can change self revive items in options in the skript!